 Watch 15 year old Caedon Kloosterman’s wonderful animated explanation of the problems and solutions for Perth Freight Link – Say no to Roe 8!

 Also The Freight Link Mess where Professor Peter Newman explains why building this road is so wrong.

 SENATE INQUIRY REPORT

-The report was released on Tuesday 3rd May and is be available from here.
+The report was released on Tuesday 3rd May 2016 and is available here.

-Senator Scott Ludlam who initiated the Senate Inquiry has stated that the report clearly vindicated the grassroots effort in which 30 disparate organisations united to scrap the disastrous project.
+Senator Scott Ludlam who initiated the Senate Inquiry has stated that the report clearly vindicated the grassroots effort to scrap the disastrous project.